projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

 Generic kernel parameters
 *************************

-A number of kernel parameters control the behaviour of ACRN-based systems.
+A number of kernel parameters control the behavior of ACRN-based systems.
 Some are applicable to the Service OS (SOS) kernel, others to the User OS (UOS) kernel, and some are applicable to both.

-This section focusses on generic parameters from the Linux kernel which are relevant for configuring or debugging ACRN-based systems.
+This section focuses on generic parameters from the Linux kernel which are relevant for configuring or debugging ACRN-based systems.

 .. list-table::